Medical Malpractice: When Medical Mistakes Result In Birth Injuries

-Types of Preventable Birth Injuries and Delivery Errors
+Types Of Preventable Birth Injuries And Delivery Errors

-- Improper use of forceps or vacuum extractor
+- Improperly using forceps or vacuum extractors

 - Neglecting to monitor or react appropriately to fetal distress

-- Wrong medications or treatment for infections
+- Prescribing the wrong medications or treatments for infections

-Louisiana Birth Injury Attorneys
+Free Consultations From Louisiana Birth Injury Attorneys

 If you believe your child was injured during the delivery process or as a result of negligence from your medical team, then contact us at 318-716-7329 or send an email through our website to schedule your free case evaluation.
 Strict filing deadlines and time limits apply when pursuing medical malpractice cases in our state of Louisiana.